Skip to content

 Stress Management

 Stress can exacerbate nerve pain by increasing inflammation and pain sensitivity.
-Moreover, a study published in Molecular Psychiatry found that stress and inflammation can increase the risk of neuropathy patients developing depressive-like behaviour.
-As such, managing stress must be a priority in a holistic nerve pain treatment program.
+[27] Moreover, a 2024 review published in Neuroscience & Biobehavioral Reviews found that stress, depression, and neuropathy can be interrelated, often involving overlapping regions in the brain.
+[28] As such, managing stress must be a priority in a holistic nerve pain treatment program.

 Techniques to manage stress and reduce nerve pain include: